WallStreetMojo

 What is Defensive Industries?

-Defensive industries refer to those types of specific industries whose production or distribution remains constant irrespective of economic fluctuations prevailing in the economy of the country because of the defensive nature of products like essential commodities and basic needs products and thus their demand does not decline even in situation of the recessions.
+Defensive industries refer to specific industries whose production or distribution remains constant irrespective of economic fluctuations prevailing in the country's economy because of the defensive nature of products like essential commodities and basic needs products.
+Thus their demand does not decline even in the situation of recessions.

 Characteristics